-Web Scrapers: These bots land on your website with an intention of scraping your data for a number of purposes.
-They crawl the sites and at times act like humans to log in or fill out forms.
+Web Scrapers: These bots land on your website with the intention of scraping your data for a number of purposes.
+They crawl the sites and, at times, act like humans to log in or fill out forms.
 Another blow to your server resources and data security.

 DDoS Networks: Taking advantage of hundreds and thousands of compromised systems, these bots are used to execute DDoS on your website.

 Click Fraud Bots: These bots can cause huge losses on your advertising budget.
-They specifically target paid ads disguising as legitimate traffic.
+They specifically target paid ads disguised as legitimate traffic.

 Search Engine Crawlers: These bots crawl your website content to rank it against specific keywords.

-Social Network Bots: They help you track the traffic and with other useful data like demographics, and event monitoring.
+Social Network Bots: They help you track traffic and other useful data like demographics and event monitoring.